Vextroyer/PhrasesToThinkAbout/README.md

 Inspire yourself to think and write by reflecting on quotes.

-The website follows a minimalist design and introduce visitors to quotes on diverse subjects with the purpose of guiding him to reflection.
+The website follows a minimalist design and introduce visitors to quotes on diverse subjects with the purpose of guiding them to reflection.

 A page is provided where the user can write his reflections and save them.